 Yes, we have an agreement with Haven House Children’s Hospice that we donate £5 from every building survey to this very worthwhile charity. https://www.havenhouse.org.uk/

-A Building Survey is a more comprehensive report and is the highest standard of visual inspection you can get for residential properties, providing a full breakdown of the fabric and condition of the property, flag up any potential defects, and give repairs and maintenance advice.
+A Building Survey is a more comprehensive report and is the highest standard of visual inspection you can get for residential properties, providing a full breakdown of the fabric and condition of the property, flagging up any potential defects, and provide advice on repairs and maintenance.